gbadev-org/tonc/content/asm.md

 Now, unless you're using some notational device, a label tells you nothing about what it actually stands for: it gives you no information on whether it's data or a function, nor the number of arguments for the latter.
 There is ‘`.type, `_str_’ directive that lets you indicate if it's a function (_str_ = `%function`) or some form of data (_str_ = `%object`), but that's about it.
 Since you can tell that difference by looking at what's after the label anyway, I tend to leave this out.
 For other information, please comment on what the symbols mean.

 The directives you'd use for data will generally tell you what the datatypes are, but that's something for a later subsection.
 Right now, I'll discuss a few directives for functions.
-The most important one is ‘`.code `_`n`_’, where _n_ is 32 or 16 for ARM or THUMB code respectively.
+The most important one is ‘`.code `_`n`_’, where _n_ is 32 or 16 for ARM or Thumb code respectively.
 You can also use the more descriptive `.arm` and `thumb` directives, which do the same thing.
 These are global settings, remaining active until you change them.
-Another important directive is `.thumb_func`, which is **required** for interworking THUMB functions.
+Another important directive is `.thumb_func`, which is **required** for interworking Thumb functions.
 This directive applies to the next symbol label.
 Actually, `.thumb_func` already implies `.thumb`, so adding the latter explicitly isn't necessary.

 A very important and sneaky issue is alignment. **You** are responsible for aligning code and data, not the assembler.
 In C, the compiler did this for you and the only times you might have had problems was with [alignment mismatches](bitmaps.html#ssec-data-align) when casting, but here both code _and_ data can be misaligned; in assembly, the assembler just strings your code and data together as it finds it, so as soon as you start using anything other than words you have the possibility of mis-alignments.